simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 LAMA DANCES IN URGA

-157 MONGOLIA
+**157 MONGOLIA**

-^principle of the coming \cipa or cosmic age.
-Learned abbots and medi'tating lamas are said to be in constant communication with this mystic fraternity, that guides the destinies of the Buddhist world.
+principle of the coming *kalpa* or cosmic age.
+Learned abbots and meditating lamas are said to be in constant communication with this mystic fraternity, that guides the destinies of the Buddhist world.
 A western observer is apt to belittle the importance of this name or to relegate the voluminous literature about Shambhala and the still vaster oral tradition into the class of folklore or mythology; but those who have studied both literary and popular Buddhism know the terrific force that this name possesses among the masses of Buddhists of higher Asia.
 For in the course of history, it has not only inspired religious movements but even moved armies, whose war cry was the name of Shambhala.
 The Mongol troops of Sukhe Bator, who liberated Mongolia from the troops of General Hsii, composed a march song of their own, which is still sung by Mongol cavalry.
-The song begins with the words Jang Shambal-in dayin or "The War of northern Shambhala" and calls upon the warriors of Mongolia to rise for the Holy War of liberating the country from oppressing enemies.
+The song begins with the words *Jang Shambal-in dayin* or "The War of northern Shambhala" and calls upon the warriors of Mongolia to rise for the Holy War of liberating the country from oppressing enemies.
 "Let us all die in this war and be reborn as warriors of Shambal-in Khan," goes the song.

 In the past great names in the Buddhist hierarchy of Mongolia and Tibet dedicated whole volumes to the doctrine of Kalacakra and Shambhala.
 Among them the names of Atisha and Brom-ston, Khe-dup-je, the third Tashi Lama Pal-den ye-she (Tib. dPal-ldan ye-shes), and of Je-tsun Taranatha stand foremost.